 "O Captain!
 My Captain!" remains a powerful and enduring elegy that captures the collective grief and mourning felt by the United States following the assassination of President Abraham Lincoln.
 Written in 1865, the poem uses the extended metaphor of a ship returning to port after a long and arduous journey to represent the end of the Civil War and Lincoln's leadership.
 Its themes of triumph marred by tragedy, the burden of leadership, and the complex emotions that accompany national healing continue to resonate with readers today.

-Explore the poem further, delve into Whitman's other works, and share your insights with others to keep the legacy of "O Captain!
-My Captain!" alive.
+Explore the poem further, look at Whitman's other works, and share your insights with others to keep the legacy of "O Captain!
+Practically speaking, my Captain! " alive.
 Consider reading the poem aloud and sharing it on social media to spark conversations about leadership, sacrifice, and the enduring power of poetry.